This article was originally published on 25 October 2019 and has updated with new information.

 – Enjoy 1% cashback on eligible MasterCard spend with the free Cashback Debit Card

-– Deposit and save multiple currencies such as SGD, RMB, USD and EUR in a single account
+– All current accounts are multicurrency accounts.
+Deposit and save multiple currencies such as SGD, RMB, USD and EUR in a single account

 #1 Interest Rates

-(New-to-product customers enjoy additional rate of 1.2% per annum on the average daily balance for 24 calendar months, subjected to a maximum of $1,000,000.
-Promotion ends 31 December 2019)
+(New-to-product customers enjoy an additional rate of 0.27% per annum on the average daily balance for the first 8 calendar months, subjected to a maximum of $1,000,000.
+Promotion ends 31 December 2021)

 – Base interest rate of 0.08% per annum on USD deposits

-(Interest will only be given with deposits of $1,000 and above.
+(Interest will only be paid with deposits of more than $1,000.
 An initial deposit of $1,000 is required upon account opening.)

-As you can see from the comparison, CIMB FastSaver Account offers the highest base interest rate of 1% per annum on deposits, making it a good savings account to earn interest.
+As you can see from the comparison, CIMB FastSaver Account offers the highest base interest rate of 0.30% per annum on deposits.
 However, do note that you need to place an initial deposit of S$1,000, and maintain the amount or more in the account in order to earn the interest.

-For those who transact in foreign currencies, such as RMB and USD for example, you can consider ICBC’s Multicurrency Current Account, as it offers interest on deposits in these currencies.
+For those who transact in foreign currencies, such as RMB and USD for example, you can consider ICBC’s Multicurrency Current Account, as it is the only multicurrency account with no fall below fee.
+Moreover, it also offers interest on deposits in foreign currencies.